Global majority: Canada

 The term visible minority is a legal term used in different sectors of the Canadian government, and has been defined by the Employment Equity Act as "someone (other than an Indigenous person...) who is non-white in colour/race, regardless of place of birth."
 The term is likewise used by Statistics Canada, although it is currently under consultative review.

-In certain parts of Canada, like Vancouver and Toronto, "visible minorities" make up the majority of the population.
+In certain parts of Canada, among them Vancouver and Toronto, "visible minorities" make up the majority of the population.
 Advocates of "global majority" argue that the term "visible minority" creates a racialized group, in contrast with the white Canadian population.

 United Kingdom

-In the midst of the Black Lives Matter protests in the United Kingdom, there was a growing debate around how best to describe different ethnic groups.
-This led to the creation of the UK government "Commission on Race and Ethnic Disparities," which concluded in March 2021 that the term BAME was "unhelpful and redundant."
+In the midst of the 2020 Black Lives Matter protests in the United Kingdom, there was a growing debate around how best to describe different ethnic groups.
+This led to the creation of the UK government "Commission on Race and Ethnic Disparities", which concluded in March 2021 that the term BAME was "unhelpful and redundant".

 In 2020, the Church of England created an Archbishops' Anti-Racism Taskforce to examine racism in the church.
 At the time, it primarily used the term "United Kingdom Minority Ethnic" (UKME).
 When the taskforce's report was published in April 2021, it chose a broader description of "United Kingdom Minority Ethnic/Global Majority Heritage" (UKME/GMH) as more appropriate than BAME.
-The language of "Global Majority Heritage" is seen as a reminder that minorities often come from a majority culture before migrating to the UK.
-However, some have rejected the term because it is seen as associated with critical race and intersectional theories.
+According to Karlene Kerr, the language of "Global Majority Heritage" is seen as a reminder that minorities often come from a majority culture before migrating to the UK.
+Writing in The Critic, Charles Wide objects to the church's use of the term, suggesting it is associated with critical race and intersectional theories.

-In November 2022, the Labour-run Westminster City Council committed to replace BAME with "global majority."
-However, Conservative MP John Hayes remarked that the change was part of the "liberal left agenda" and said "Minorities and majorities are about the context — you can't use the term 'majority' out of context and assume it affords some sort of accurate description" and that the change of language is "deeply sinister and must be resisted at every turn."
+In November 2022, the Labour-run Westminster City Council committed to replace BAME with "global majority".
+In response, Conservative MP John Hayes said, "Minorities and majorities are about the context — you can't use the term 'majority' out of context and assume it affords some sort of accurate description".
+He added that the change was part of the "liberal left agenda", was "deeply sinister", and "must be resisted at every turn".